ralienpp/hello-kernel/readme.rst

 Overview
 ========

-This is a basic kernel module that implements the following basics:
+This is a basic kernel module that implements the following features:

 - entry point for loading and unloading the kernel module
 - debug statements that can be observed with ``dmesg``